peteroupc/MailLib/docs/PeterO.Text.Normalizer.md

     public sealed class Normalizer

-<b>Deprecated.</b> Use NormalizingCharacterInput instead; that class is much more flexible than Normalizer.
+<b>Deprecated.</b> Use NormalizerInput instead; that class is much more flexible than Normalizer.

 Implements the Unicode normalization algorithm and contains methods and functionality to test and convert Unicode strings for Unicode normalization.

 NOTICE: While this class's source code is in the public domain, the class uses an internal class, called NormalizationData, that includes data derived from the Unicode Character Database.
-See the documentation for the NormalizingCharacterInput class for the permission notice for the Unicode Character Database.
+See the documentation for the NormalizerInput class for the permission notice for the Unicode Character Database.

 ### Normalizer Constructor